 See: Pearson H. Competition in biology: It's a scoop!
 Nature 2003; DOI: 10.1038/news031124-9

 Immediately.
 Unlike conventional public-domain archives, the release of genetic sequences and associated metadata uploaded to GISAID must not be postponed, e.g. for manuscript submission until accepted by publications, but must instead be made accessible to all participants after curation, without delay.

 No. GISAID policies do not permit the storage of restricted sequences in its database to ensure rapid sharing of all data with the public.

 Yes.
-The unique identifiers of influenza viruses and their genetic sequences deposited in GISAID (epi accession numbers) are accepted without limitation by peer-reviewed journals in the submission of manuscripts for publication.
+The unique identifiers of records containing genetic sequences and associated metadata in GISAID (epi accession numbers) are accepted without limitation by peer-reviewed journals in the submission of manuscripts for publication.
 For more information see Publishing with GISAID References.

 Yes.
 Since its launch in 2008, GISAID remains an essential resource for the WHO Collaborating Centers, Essential Regulatory Laboratories and National Influenza Centers for the timely and often urgent exchange of information within the Global Influenza Surveillance and Response System (GISRS) integral to the selection of seasonal and pre-pandemic vaccine viruses and risk assessment of zoonotic infections.